Forevermore (Whitesnake album): Commercial performance

 Forevermore peaked at number 33 on the UK Albums Chart, spending only one week there.
 This was their second lowest position since Ready an' Willing (1980).
 Despite modest sales, it fared better at the Rock & Metal Albums chart, peaking at number two behind Foo Fighters' Wasting Light and spent ten weeks on that chart.

 In the United States, the album debuted at number 49 on the Billboard 200, with 12,000 copies sold at its first week.
 This was an improvement since their previous release Good to Be Bad (2008) opened at number 70, selling only 8,000 copies, eventually peaking at number 62.
-In its second week, the album fell to number 127.
+In its second week, the album fell to number 127, selling 4,380, then 2,760 in its third week.
+In a three-week time period, the album has sold more than 19,100 units in the US.
 It additionally reached number three and five on Top Tastemaker Albums and Top Hard Rock Albums, respectively.
 It also reached number 13 on Top Rock Albums and number ten on Independent Albums.
 As of May 2015, Forevermore has sold 44,000 copies since its release.

 In Japan, the album debuted at number 18, spending 11 weeks on that chart.
 Forevermore had similar successes across European markets.
-In Scandanavia, it performed better there, peaking at number six in Sweden, 11 in Finland and 16 in Norway.
+In Scandinavia, it performed better there, peaking at number six in Sweden, 11 in Finland and 16 in Norway.
 Overall, the album charted in 15 countries.